Handball: Defense

+Late match defence

+Close to only seen in close matches with less than a minute left, where the defence is behind, the defence can go into a full field press, where the defensive line starts wherever the offence has the ball.
+This is a highly committal choice that often leads to an open chance for the offence.

 Offensive play

 Attacks are played with all court players on the side of the defenders.
 Depending on the speed of the attack, one distinguishes between three attack waves with a decreasing chance of success: